apresdev/apres-terraform/docs/04-getting-started-part-1-aws-bootstrap.md

 2. Enabling a virtual MFA device
 3. Enabling a hardware TOPT token

 Which one you enable depends on your organization.
-A few key points when making the decision
+A few key points when making the decision:

   * Only trusted individuals should have access to the MFA device, it should not be shared with everyone.
   * Physical devices are very secure but depend on you having a secure location to store it.
 Most small organizations do not have this.

 ## 4. Select the primary (home) region